NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmented_system.rst

 Hierarchy
-   While we have talked about a single ``FragmentedSystem`` class up until this point, and given that the ``ChemicalSystem`` class we intend to fragment is itself a hierarchy, it makes sense to parallel the ``ChemicalSystem`` hierarchy with a "fragmented" hierarchy.
+   While we have talked about a single ``FragmentedSystem`` class up until this point, the ``ChemicalSystem`` class we intend to fragment is itself a hierarchy.
+It thus makes sense to parallel the ``ChemicalSystem`` hierarchy with a "fragmented" system hierarchy.

-.. _fs_container:

-Container
-   ``FragmentedSystem`` and the like will be container-based, being a series of fragments, each fragment being a view of a ``ChemicalSystem``.

-.. _fs_caps:
+.. _fs_fields:

-Caps
-   When fragmenting large covalently bonded systems we often need to sever covalent bonds (see :ref:`caps_design`).
-The fragments of such a system will need to be capped.
+Fields.
+   Each fragment may have a different field associated with it.
+The ``FragmentedSystem`` needs to know the field of each fragment.

+   - Assigning fields to a fragment usually requires knowledge of the original ``ChemicalSystem`` and the ``FragmentedMolecule`` object.

 .. _fs_performance: